 Rather than asking for the final output directly, guide the AI through the thinking process:

-I've found this approach particularly useful for complex writing tasks where simple prompts might miss important nuances.
+I've found this particularly useful for complex writing tasks where simple prompts might miss important nuances.
+It's especially effective for content that requires balancing multiple considerations or perspectives.

 Providing examples of what you want can dramatically improve results: